 ANN ARBOR, Mich., Nov.
-8, 2012 (GLOBE NEWSWIRE) -- Aastrom Biosciences, Inc. (Nasdaq:ASTM), the leading developer of patient-specific, expanded multicellular therapies for the treatment of severe chronic cardiovascular diseases, today reported operating results for the quarter and nine months ended September 30, 2012.
+12, 2013 (GLOBE NEWSWIRE) -- Aastrom Biosciences, Inc. (Nasdaq:ASTM), the leading developer of patient-specific, expanded multicellular therapies for the treatment of severe, chronic cardiovascular diseases, today reported financial results for the quarter and nine months ended September 30, 2013.

-Aastrom reported a net loss attributable to common shareholders for the quarter and nine months ended September 30, 2012 of $7.3 million, or $0.17 per share, and $25.6 million, or $0.63 per share, respectively, compared to $1.9 million, or $0.05 per share, and $16.9 million, or $0.44 per share, for the same periods a year ago.
-The increase in net loss for both periods is primarily due to the non-cash change in the fair value of warrants, the non-cash accretion of our convertible preferred stock and increases in research and development expenses.
+Aastrom reported a net loss for the quarter and nine months ended September 30, 2013 of $2.3 million, or $0.06 per share, and $12.7 million, or $0.33 per share, respectively, compared to $6.0 million, or $0.17 per share, and $22.8 million, or $0.63 per share, for the same periods a year ago.
+The substantial decrease in net loss from the prior year is primarily due to decreases in research and development and general and administrative expenses and the non-cash change in the fair value of warrants.

-Other income (expense) for the quarter and nine months ended September 30, 2012 was $2.3 million and $3.3 million, respectively, compared to $5.5 million and $4.3 million for the same periods a year ago.
-These fluctuations were due to non-cash changes in the fair value of the company's outstanding warrants.
+Other income for the quarter and nine months ended September 30, 2013 was $1.4 million and $3.3 million, respectively, compared to $2.3 million and $3.3 million for the same periods a year ago.
+The change in value was primarily due to the decline in our stock price, the adjustment to fair value due to the exercise of warrants in September 2013, the reduction in the December 2010 warrants outstanding and the reduction in the time to maturity for the warrants.

 Recent Business Highlights

-During and since the third quarter of 2012, we have:
+During and since the third quarter of 2013, the company has:

 Conference Call Information